UBC-InfoVis/2021-436V-tutorials/2_D3_Tutorial/2_D3_Tutorial.md

 # II.
 Making a Chart

-#### Learning objectives

-- Understand the concept of *input domains* and *output ranges*
-- Know how to create scales and axes in D3
-- Know how to group and transform SVG elements
-- Know how to create reusable components
+In this tutorial, you will learn how to create basic chart types, such as bar charts, scatter plots, and line charts.
+We will introduce the concept of *input domains* and *output ranges* which are the basis for *D3 scales* and needed in almost every visualization.
+We will also show you an object-oriented approach to make visualization components reusable.

 #### Contents